 Test for asbestos

-If you suspect a product contains asbestos (especially if you have blown-in insulation or acoustic ceiling tiles), but do not have the original packaging, have the product tested at an accredited laboratory, and get a certficiate of analysis.
+If you suspect a product contains asbestos (especially if you have blown-in insulation or acoustic ceiling tiles), but do not have the original packaging, have the product tested at an accredited laboratory, and get a certficate of analysis.

-Find an accredited laboratory at www.metrovancouverrecycles.org.
+Find an accredited laboratory at www.metrovancouverrecycles.org External website, opens in new tab

 - Select the tab "I am a business".